Making the move from renter to homeowner? Let us help you take the first step into your new home.

 - Location – do you need to be close to family or friends?

 - Schools – is being in the right school zone important now or in the near future?

 - Transport – if you’re taking the bus every day, is there a main bus route nearby?

 - Bedrooms – how many bedrooms do you need?
 Will you have family visiting often that a spare room is essential?

 While some properties might look in good condition from the outside, there can be hidden issues that a only building inspection will pick up on.
 The weather tightness of a property an be an issue, so educate yourself on what to look for when you’re viewing a property and always put a builder’s inspection as a condition for any property you’re looking to buy.

 Manage your home loan

 With a little planning and some helpful home loan tools, you can shorten the length of your loan term, reduce the amount of interest you pay, and save money in the long run.

 See how our home loan features can help you pay off your loan sooner.

 Start your application by providing us with your key details.
 We'll then contact you for any further information we might need and to discuss the next steps.
-You can also make an appointment with your local branch, give us a call on 0800 872 226, let our Mobile Mortgage Managers come to you – whenever and wherever suits or set up a video call via Virtual Bank and chat to us from anywhere.
+You can make an appointment with your local branch, give us a call on 0800 872 226, let our Mobile Mortgage Managers come to you or message us and we'll get in touch with you via email, phone or video call – whenever and wherever suits.